-Bernie McGill’s award-winning stories have been widely praised for their emotional depth and their lyrical language.
+Shortlisted for the prestigious Edge Hill Short Story Prize for a single-authored collection in 2023, Bernie McGill’s award-winning stories have been widely praised for their emotional depth and their lyrical language.
 She is a writer of profound sensitivity and observation.
 Her masterful deployment of linguistic precision and economy enables her to plumb the depths of human experience while neatly avoiding sentimentalism.

 This new collection, her first since 2013, contains unpublished stories along with a number of previously published stories featured within award winning anthologies.
 This Train is For is available to order from No Alibis Press.